freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Use the `git branch` command if you need to find the branch name
 - It's the `feat/add-gitignore` branch
 - Type `git merge feat/add-gitignore` into the terminal and press enter
-- If you get an error, switch back to the `feat/add-gitignore` branch, type `git rebase main` to realign the history.
-Then come back to `main` and try again.
+- If you got `fatal: refusing to merge unrelated histories`, you need to switch back to the feature branch, enter `git rebase main` to align the histories, then come back to `main` and try again

 ## 1990. git branch -d feat/add-gitignore